devent/zimbra_docker/README.md

 make bind-start
 ```

 * Example bind zone for Zimbra.
-The Zimbra domain will be `zimbra.local` with a mail domain `mx1.local`.
+The Zimbra domain will be `zimbra.local`
+with a mail domain `mx1.local`.
+The IP addresses must be changed.

 ```
 $ttl 38400